 Now available from DURECT Corporation – These stainless steel devices facilitate stereotaxic placement of brain infusion cannula to the skull.
 They are specifically designed to fit the removable cannula tab, and they are compatible with most of the common stereotaxic frames in the market.

 For infusions into the brain (either via the cerebral ventricles or into solid tissue), the preferred vehicle is artificial cerebrospinal fluid (CSF).
 A recipe for preparing artificial CSF is available (click here).
-Commercial source of Artificial CSF Perfusion Fluid: Harvard Apparatus
+Commercial source of Artificial CSF Perfusion Fluid available from Harvard Apparatus.

 ALZET pumps are supplied with a specified volume release rate that has been determined in isotonic saline at 37C (+/- 0.5C).
 In the event that the user finds it necessary to test the pumping rate, DURECT has developed an in vitro testing protocol.
 This protocol requires the use of an indicator solution.
 One such indicator is FD&C #1 blue dye (catalog #5601), available from: